 Public Safety Strategy Background

-In May 2014, reviews of each of the 106 CRS recommendations was provided at the Community Safety Committee revealing that 90% of the recommendations were achieved (now form part of the City’s or its partner’s core function, were well underway, or were now on-going).
-The conclusion of this overview was that the CRS was essentially complete.
+- May 2014: Reviews of each of the 106 CRS recommendations were provided at the Community Safety Committee revealing that 90% of the recommendations were achieved.

 Check out the Sustainability Dashboard for public safety-related key indicators and trends including socio-economic status, housing, health and safety and education.